arielsalvo/cli_parse_guide/cli_parsing.md

     set_fact: interfaces
 ```

-The follow fact would have been set as the `interface` fact for the host:
+The follow fact would have been set as the `interfaces` fact for the host:

 ```yaml
 mgmt0: